ihavethatonvinyl/blog/content/conversations/an-interview-with-kavi-alexander-of-water-lily-acoustics.md

 ---
 ![](/images/upload/41zabs-pxil-1-.jpg)

-*Today we have guest interviewer Ankur Razdan with an in depth, extensive interview with Kavi Alexander of Water Lily Acoustics*
+*Today we have guest interviewer Ankur Razdan with an in depth, extensive interview with Kavi Alexander of [Water Lily Acoustics](http://waterlilyacoustics.com/main.htm), a Grammy Award winning record label.*

 **AR: One thing I'm really curious about is when in your life did your attachment to music begin?
 And what was the first music that made a difference to you?**